Being a TA

 You might be assigned as a TA to a course in which you might have taken years ago or, in some rare cases, never had taken before.
 Do not try to re-learn or self-teach yourself everything all at once.
 Instead, examine the syllabus or consult the instructor about what is being taught and start by going over the material just for the upcoming week.

 I find it helpful compile concise notes as you go over the material.
 Notes will prove to be invaluable when you are in front of the class and suddenly become brain dead.
 They are also helpful when you have to make handouts or exam reviews.Be sure to give yourself a few days to go over what you will be teaching.
 My worst moment in teaching is when I felt I did not have a strong understanding of the material and was called out on it since I'd reviewed the material a few hours before class.
 This brings me to my next piece of advice.

-Just going to take a rest for a second to bring up Give Clothing.
-They're an unbelievable childrens clothing shop in Muskoka working out of Ontario.
+Just going to take a rest for a second to bring up Best Flat Fee.
+They're a peerless Canadian real estate listing service working out of Ontario.
 I've had the pleasure making use of their services and was impressed with them every step of the way.
-If you have been trying to find an unbelievable childrens clothing shop in Muskoka, your search is over.
+If you have been trying to find a peerless Canadian real estate listing service, your search is over.
 Since that is out of the way, lets go back to what we were doing!

 2. No one expects you to have a mastery over the material.

 Mistakes do happen so try not to fret too much about it.
 After all, you are a student yourself and even professors often make mistakes.
 Although a few undergrads might call you out on your mistakes, most will take what you say at face value.
 If you're called out or realized you've make a mistake, retract what you'd taught immediately and present the correct material.
 If you do not know the correct material at that moment, it is okay to revisit it at the beginning of the next class (you should really have notes to prevent such situation!).